- Quiet ride

 2019 Audi A6

 Like many other models from Audi, the A6 is equipped as standard with low-speed automatic emergency braking that can prevent forward crashes.
-A similar system used in the A4 was rated “Superior” by the IIHS and prevented a low-speed crash at 12 mph, and mitigated a 25-mph impact by 22 mph.
+The system was rated “Superior” by the IIHS and prevented a low-speed crash at 12 mph, and mitigated a 25-mph impact by 22 mph.

 Beyond active safety features, the A6’s outward vision is good.
 The rear roof pillars predictably create typical blind spots over the driver’s shoulders, but front and rear vision are mostly clear.